 Resources that Scaffold Context Clues

-It's not enough to teach context clues or to provide practice worksheets.
+It’s not enough to teach context clues or to provide practice worksheets.
 Students need quality practice with resources that amount to more than a worksheet.
 Scavenger hunts (like this one for text features) and task cards are designed for student engagement.

 Students also need practice with more support and intentional scaffolding (Read more about the effects of too little and too much Scaffolding) than just a book.

 Make Context Clues Simple with Scaffolding